For more information contact:

-The University’s official Financial Receivables System (Student Financial System in myWSU) provides automated receivables processing for University departments.
+The University’s official non-grant related financial receivables system (Student Financial System in myWSU) provides automated processing of non-grant receivables for University departments.
 See BPPM 30.57 for information about accessing and using the Student Financial System (myWSU).

 If myWSU does not meet the business requirements of a department, the department may request that the Controller’s Office approve the use of an independent receivables system.